CoalTrain1618/Milestone_P1/README.md

   * USed for website performance testing

 * Wave
-  * Used for testing website  accessability
+  * Used for testing website  accessibility

-* W3cs
+* W3C
   * Used for code validation

 ---